Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * If logged in the user is directed to their profile page
 * When logged out the session user is removed and is redirected back to login page.

-##### Contact Page
+##### Subscribe
-* Social links animation move on hover
-* Once form is filled in and send message is clicked, there is a message displayed directly after to acknowledge that the email has been sent.
-An email was recieved by the creator and the correspondence is [linked here](emailJS/image/emailJS_screenshot.jpg).
+* The subscribe page brings the user to a page to add details and credit card to allow the user to acces the rest of the site.
+* When tester card is used it successfully logs in the stripe account and webhook handler is successful

 #### Webhook and Emails

+Initially my webhook handelers were getting a error 401 message when I tried to test them but this was due to my local host not being public.
+Once the site was linked to the public heroku app the webhooks were successful and the charge is successful.
+Also when a user creates an account a verification email is successfully sent to the user to allow them to verify their account.

 The project was also tested on multiple browsers (Chrome, Microsoft edge, Internet Explorer, and Firefox) and I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.

 #### Bugs
 Had trouble making migrations once the app was connected to Heroku.
 There was an error connecting to the DATABASE_URL.
 This is a known bug in Gitpod which was remedied by unsetting the DATABASE_URL in the command line.
+When I did this and pushed to github, it stopped deploying to Heroku.

 ## Deployment